 Check out Trekaroo’s Top 10 Things to do with Kids in Delaware.

 Families can learn about this contentious history by visiting the free New Castle Court House Museum, part of the First State National Historic Site.
-While in New Castle, be sure to eat at Jessop’s Tavern, founded in 1674, where the wait staff is dressed as they would have been in 300 years ago in colonial America.
+While in New Castle, be sure to eat at Jessop’s Tavern, founded in 1674, where the wait staff is dressed as they would have been in colonial America.

-River Taxi Wilmington
+10. River Taxi Wilmington

 Take a ride on Wilmington’s River Taxi for a kid-friendly tour of the Christina River, running right through downtown Wilmington.
 Learn about Wilmington’s industrial past, the animals that now live along this stretch of river, and Harriet Tubman’s work alongside Thomas Garrett on the Underground Railroad.
 Kids will love how the Market Street Bridge opens just for the boat to pass through!

-Delaware Museum of Natural History
+11. Delaware Museum of Natural History

 Have a future biologist in the family?
 Or maybe a preschooler fascinated by dinosaurs?
 The Delaware Museum of Natural History is a great place for children to learn about animals, conservation, and the natural world around them.

-Delaware Art Museum
+12. Delaware Art Museum